RIP to the best book source in the world: Amazon resellers discover my #1 secret book source. A retrospective and obituary…

 And they’re usually right.
 I was usually right.
 Until I was wrong.

-And I became wrong when I found this store, a place where the quality of books was so high, there were tons of books that allowed me to hit 3x profits even when the books were $5.
+And I became wrong when I found this book source.
+A place where the quality of books was so high, there were tons of books that allowed me to hit 3x profits on Amazon even when the books were $5.
 I didn’t think it was possible, until I found this source.

-The lesson here is: Don’t ever be intimidated by high prices, if high value comes with it.
+The lesson: Don’t ever be intimidated by high prices, if high value comes with it

 In fact, embrace high prices.
-It almost certainly means your competition won’t touch that source.
+It almost certainly means your Amazon selling competition won’t touch that source.

 When I went back, I realized my first scorched earth scanning mission was not a fluke.
-This place had an absolutely insane percentage of books worth $20+.
+This place had an absolutely insane percentage of books worth $20+ on Amazon.
 Trust me, you wouldn’t believe it.
 And they didn’t even have textbooks.

 I spent so much time there, I started dating one of the employees